 Inception Reports are summarized reports that every trainee submits before beginning of training and they include both the analyses on the public administration challenges faced by their organizations and the initiatives of their countries to address such challenges.

-On the other hand, Assessment Reports come about as a result of the training, and they compare Japan’s regional system with the systems in each trainee’s home country, providing suggestions aimed at solving their own country’s public administration challenges.
+On the other hand, Assessment Reports come about as a result of the training, and they compare Japan’s regional system with the systems in each trainee’s home country, providing suggestions aimed at solving their own country’s challenges for public administration.

 In FY2023, on-site training was conducted in the Kanto region (Tachikawa City, Koto City, Chiba City, Katori City, and Narita City), where trainees listened to explanations about such initiatives as cultural promotion, history of waste disposal, Ariake Area development, Makuhari New City, decreasing birthrate & aging population, and achievements & challenges of international city "Narita."
 The trainees extended their visit to Shiga Prefecture and Mie Prefecture (Otsu City, Omi Hachiman City, Nagahama City, Tsu City and Yokkaichi City), where trainees listened to explanations about digital innovation (Otsu City), observation of Kirihara Elementary School, Nagahama City's vision of industrial promotion, promotional measures for the southern region of Mie Prefecture and history of Yokkaichi asthma.